corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/developing/new-commands.md

 #### `HttpRpcCommand`

 `HttpRpcCommand` extends `EndpointOrAliasCommand`.
-It adds the capability of getting a proxy for an `RPCOps` interface.
+It adds the capability to get a proxy for an `RPCOps` interface.
-A command would typically extend `HttpRpcCommand` if its business logic needs to expose services via HTTP RPC.
+A command would typically extend `HttpRpcCommand` if its business logic needs to expose services via HTTP-RPC.

 ### 3. Annotate fields to receive command argument and parameter values